UT Southwestern and Children's Health℠ Center for Autism Care: Educational Support

 Having the medical and school records before the initial visit allows us to complete a thorough review.
 They also help in making the most from the visit with your specialist.
 The first visit takes about an hour.
 Additional follow-up visits are 30 minutes.

-What can I expect during CADD: Educational Support?
+What can I expect during Center for Autism Care: Educational Support?

 During your appointment, our team might recommend additional testing from their school or connect your child with other support services.

-What can I expect after CADD: Educational Support?
+What can I expect after Center for Autism Care: Educational Support?

 We are available for consultation if you have any questions about the testing, placement or services your child received from their school.